ut-amrl/robofleet/msg2fbs/README.md

 ## Example usage

-1. `./msg2fbs.py --gen-constants -o schema.fbs std_msgs/String sensor_msgs/NavSatFix`
+1. `./msg2fbs.py --gen-enums -o schema.fbs amrl_msgs/RobofleetStatus sensor_msgs/NavSatFix`
     * Generates definitions for the two given message types, as well as any dependencies
     * Generates tables with values for constants for each message type
     * **Note** that all desired message types should be generated into a single schema
+    * **Note** that you must set `ROS_PACKAGE_PATH` as noted in the amrl_msgs README to use `amrl_msgs` messages.
-2. `flatc --gen-object-api -c -T schema.fbs`
+2. `flatc --gen-object-api --no-fb-import -c -T schema.fbs`
     * Generates Flatbuffers code for both C++ and TypeScript, with the Object API enabled
     * `schema_generated.h` and `schema_generated.ts` are then included and used in other projects
+    * **Note** that we use the TypeScript generator, which emits `namespace` definitions that are not supported by Babel, and therefore by `create-react-app` applications.
+These files can only be compiled by `tsc` (or `ts-loader`) directly.

 ## Details

 The basic idea of this project is to convert arbitrary ROS message definitions to Flatbuffers schemas, for wire encoding of ROS messages.

-We also add metadata fields to each generated message type.
+We also add metadata fields to the start of each generated message type.
 Metadata is required to support various features of RoboFleet.
+Since Flatbuffers supports backward-compatibility of message schemas, we can read the metadata fields without knowing the specific type of the message.
 Currently, we encode the message topic, which allows:
 * Subscription to messages for a particular topic
 * Identification of message type
 * Identification of which client sent the message

-Details about generated schemas:
-* Namespaces message tables: `sensor_msgs/NavSatFix` -> `base_namespace.sensor_msgs.NavSatFix`
+### Namespaces

+Each definition is namespaced based on its ROS name, for example: `sensor_msgs/NavSatFix` ⇒ `base_namespace.sensor_msgs.NavSatFix`.

-    * `base_namespace` avoids conflict with ROS types, and is configurable
+`base_namespace` avoids conflict with ROS types, and is configurable.

+### Message types

-* Generates one `table` for each message type
+`msg2fbs` generates one `table` for each ROS message type.
+* Contains a `__metadata` field
-    * Contains all message fields
+* Contains all ROS message fields

-    * Automatically generates message types that are dependencies
+If a ROS message includes other ROS messages in its fields, these dependencies are also generated.

+### Metadata

+`msg2fbs` generates a `table MsgMetadata` definition in the base namespace.
+A `__metadata: MsgMetadata` field is inserted at the start of each table.

+`msg2fbs` also generates a "base class" table called `MsgWithMetadata`.
+It contains only the `__metadata` field.
+Any type of message can be interpreted as a `MsgWithMetadata`.

+### ROS msg constants

+`msg2fbs` can optionally encode ROS message constants using one of the following modes:
+* Enums mode: generates an enum type for each constant for each `MsgType`, namespaced in `MsgTypeConstants`
+    * Only supports integral constants
+    * Access is easier: in JS: `fb.sensor_msgs.NavSatStatusConstants.status_no_fix.value`
-    * Optionally generates an extra table `MsgTypeConstants` for each `MsgType`
+* Constant table mode: generates a table `MsgTypeConstants` for each `MsgType`
     * Encodes any ROS message constants as Flatbuffers table fields with default values
+    * Access is more annoying: in JS: `fb.sensor_msgs.NavSatStatusConstants.getRootAsNavSatStatusConstants(new flatbuffers.ByteBuffer(new Uint8Array())).statusNoFix()`
+* Note that ROS default values are currently generated as constants.
+If it seems useful, it may be possible to differentiate them from constants and generate actual default values in the output schemas.

-        * Uses a potentially-unstable ROS API, isolated to `msg_util.py`
+This generator uses a potentially-unstable ROS API, isolated to `msg_util.py`.

-* Generates metadata definitions
-    * `table MsgMetadata` - metadata table for all messages
-        * Inserts a `__metadata: MsgMetadata` field at the start of each table, allowing metadata inspection for any message type
-    * `table MsgWithMetadata` - a "base class" containing only the `__metadata` field, for accessing metadata of arbitrary message type
-* Generates supporting definitions
+### Supporting definitions

+`msg2fbs` generates the following definitions to support all message types:
 * `struct RosTime` - represents ROS `Time`s, with `secs` and `nsecs`
 * `struct RosDuration` - represents ROS `Duration`s, with `secs` and `nsecs`

 ## Backwards Compatibility